reiver/learn-golang-in-one-day/README.md

 )
 ```

-Making this did 2 things:…
+Changing this did 2 things:…

 №1: the `fmt.Println()` function is gone, and